Portrait of Nathan Lucas

 Obfuskey (Python)

 A compact library for reversible, fixed-length obfuscated key generation from integers.
-It also supports bit-packing multiple values into single, compact identifiers using custom schemas.
+Supports bit-packing multiple values into single compact identifiers using custom schemas.

 Obfuskey.js (TypeScript)

 These libraries were developed independently and are not affiliated with any employer.
-Each reflects my commitment to clarity, performance, and maintainability.
+Each reflects my focus on clarity, performance, and long-lived system design.

 Experiments

-A playful status-check site that integrates a SwitchBot motion sensor with serverless functions (Vercel) and Upstash Redis.
-When motion is detected, a timestamp is updated and surfaced on a website as a large, humorous message (e.g., “got dunks 2 days ago, still kickin”).
+A playful status-check site integrating a SwitchBot motion sensor, Vercel serverless functions, and Upstash Redis.
+Motion updates a timestamp that renders as a large, humorous status message (e.g., “got dunks 2 days ago, still kickin”).

-While lighthearted in presentation, the project demonstrates practical use of IoT webhooks, event filtering, and real-time serverless data pipelines.
+Demonstrates practical use of IoT webhooks, event filtering, and near-real-time serverless data flow, wrapped in a deliberately absurd interface.